 - Once registered the first thing you will have to do is setup a campaign.

 - This requires you to implement a daily budget.

 - Then you can pick some keywords.

 - Enter an advertisement that is linked to your domain.

 - You are ready to go live.

-one last thing is if you are going to be using text ads and we recommend you do initially. then use our Adwords ad length tool. it will help you get the right number of characters in each add.
+one last thing is if you are going to be using text ads and we recommend you do initially.
+Then use our Adwords ad length tool.
+The tool will help you get the right number of characters in each add.

 This is a very basic outline of how to get an Adwords advertising campaign started.
 As you get familiar with how the Adwords console works, start exploring the more advanced option like retargeting.
 We will cover retargeting in a future article.